November 4th, 2014

-Below is a look at Tuesday's prep sports action involving Catawba County teams:
+Below is a look at Wednesday's third-round playoff schedule involving Catawba County boys soccer teams:

 To read more of this story, pick up the Tuesday edition of Catawba County's community newspaper, The Observer News Enterprise, at newsstands throughout the county.